chisophugis/lbd/source/llvmstructure.rst

 Build libraries and td
 ----------------------

-The llvm3.1 source code is put in /usr/local/llvm/3.1/src and have llvm3.1 release-build in /usr/local/llvm/3.1/configure_release_build.
+The llvm source code is put in /usr/local/llvm/release/src and have llvm release-build in /usr/local/llvm/release/configure_release_build.
 About how to build llvm, please refer [#]_.
-We made a copy from /usr/local/llvm/3.1/src to /usr/local/llvm/test/src for working with my Cpu0 target back end.
+We made a copy from /usr/local/llvm/release/src to /usr/local/llvm/test/src for working with my Cpu0 target back end.
 Sub-directories src is for source code and cmake_debug_build is for debug build directory.